ocharles/blog/posts/2013-12-08-24-days-of-hackage-data-memocombinators.md

 ---
-title: 24 Days of Hackage: data-memocombinators
+title: "24 Days of Hackage: data-memocombinators"
 ---

 Today we look at a tiny little library that packs an awfully strong punch for